persiancal/jcal/README.md

 Jalali calendar package consists of a library namely libjalali and two simple and easy to use terminal tools, jcal and jdate with functionality similar to UNIX cal and date.

+---

+This library was written and maintained by Ashkan Ghasemi, he passed away in an [accident](https://jadi.net/2017/10/ashkan-ghasemi/).
+Therefore there is no way to migrate the original repository to another person, so this fork is for keep the project alive.